Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Introduction

+Let us present the structure of the paper, where we present step by step our generalization of the basic structural elements of the theory of quasi-symmetric and non-commutative symmetric functions showing similarities and differences with the original theory.
+In introductory Section~\ref{sec:Hopf} we recall necessary elements of the theory of graded Hopf algebras.
+As basic example we take the free Hopf algebra over finite alphabet, the Hopf algebra of quasi-symmetric functions, and their duals --- the shuffle algebra and the algebra of non-commutative symmetric functions.
+We pay also special attention to the Hopf algebra of rooted ordered coloured trees, closely related to the algebraic renormalization procedure of the quantum field theory.

+Then in Section~\ref{sec:n-NSyn-QSym} we study in detail the Hopf algebra of sentences (coloured compositions or tall trees), the partial order in the set of sentences, and we provide briefly an interpretation of the sentences as words of certain basic context-free language.
+Then we change slightly our point of view by presenting the sentences over alphabet $A$ as the analog of the complete homogeneous basis in our coloured non-commutative generalization $\mathrm{NSym}_A$ of the Hopf algebra of symmetric functions.
+Then we introduce the corresponding analog of the basis of elementary functions and discuss coloured version of the standard formulas describing mutual interrelation between the complete homogeneous and elementary functions.

-In works of Zhao \cite{Zhao} and Hoffman~\cite{Hoffman-nc} there was established isomorphism between the Hopf algebra of non-commutative symmetric functions and certain subalgebra of rooted ordered trees Hopf algebra.
-One of aims of our work is to generalize this connection.
-We construct first the Hopf algebra $\mathrm{NSym}_n$ of $n$-coloured non-commutative symmetric functions starting from the Hopf algebra of $n$-coloured rooted ordered trees by Foissy.
-Then we define $n$-coloured quasi-symmetric functions $\mathrm{QSym}_n$ as graded dual of $\mathrm{NSym}_n$ providing also its realization in terms of certain power series of bounded degree in partially commuting variables.
-Partially commutative variables have been introduced to study combinatorial problems by Cartier and Foata in \cite{Cartier-Foata}.
+We devote Section~\ref{sec:CQSym} to description of the Hopf algebra $\mathrm{QSym}_A$ of coloured quasi-symmetric functions as graded dual of $\mathrm{NSym}_A$.
+We define first the basis of coloured monomial quasi-symmetric functions in the standard way as the dual basis to the coloured complete homogeneous functions.
+Then we construct its `polynomial' realization in terms of certain power series of bounded degree in partially commuting variables.
+Such a partial commutativity is completely new ingredient of our generalization of the theory of quasi-symmetric functions.
+We remark that partially commutative variables have been introduced to study combinatorial problems by Cartier and Foata in \cite{Cartier-Foata}.
 They also have found applications in algebra, theory of orthogonal polynomials, statistical physics and computer science; see review by Viennot~\cite{Viennot-heaps} written in terms of heaps of pieces.
 In theoretical computer science, as was proposed by Mazurkiewicz \cite{Mazurkiewicz}, they describe concurrent computations.
+We would like to stress that both algebras $\mathrm{NSym}_A$ and $\mathrm{QSym}_A$ are non-commutative and non-cocommutative for $|A|>1$.